 This will be powered by A/B testing that will produce reliable results.
 By the end of 2017 we might even see a collaborative effort that can unite data from multiple web-based platforms onto one cloud-based platform.
 This will not eliminate designers from the process.
 Design implementation will still be absolutely necessary and website designers will be expected to bridge the gap between data organization and data representation.

 3. Death to Online Advertising:

 Tbh seeing ads pop up every time you are trying to read an article and follow new links is quite annoying.
-The latest approach of component-based system as website designs has been popularized over the years and this brings about better flexibility, consistency and responsive approach towards media cross-compatibility.
+The latest approach of component-based system as web design has been popularized over the years and this brings about better flexibility, consistency and responsive approach towards media cross-compatibility.

 2017 will see a new effort for detaching the components from individual websites and delivering contents as brands.
 For example – as you can already see, a travel website (even a flight booking website) might have hotel listings, local services listing and weather details all pooled in on one screen from different websites.